-The primary objective of the agro-tourism sector is to provide tourists with an educational and entertaining experience.
-Furthermore, supports local farmers and rural communities by generating additional income and promoting sustainable agriculture and cultural exchange.
-Visitors to agritourism sites can often engage in activities such as picking fruits, vegetables, or grapes.
-In addition, they can participate in farm chores, take farm tours, and enjoy farm-fresh food and products.
-They can even learn about traditional agricultural methods.
+The primary aim of promoting agro-tourism is to facilitate educational and fun holiday trips for tourists.
+This is also an additional source of income and another way of developing local farmers and rural societies besides promoting sustainable agriculture and preserving cultural exchange.
+Visitors often engage in activities like picking fruits, vegetables, or grapes at an agritourism site.
+They also have farm chores to perform along with farm tours and thus can enjoy farm-fresh food and products.
+They even learn more about traditional agricultural methods.

 Types of Agro Tourism in India